-For the record, Google is known to have a highly challenging interview process that extensively tests your ability to solve complex coding and design problems.
-But if you’re able to polish your problem-solving skills and practice enough behavioral and design questions, a lucrative offer is definitely on the cards.
+However, if you’re able to polish your problem-solving skills and practice enough behavioral and design questions, a lucrative offer is definitely on the cards.
+Google interview questions for software engineers are tough but not impossible.
+This is where we come in.

 At IK, you get the unique opportunity to learn from expert instructors who are hiring managers and tech leads at Google, Facebook, Apple, and other top Silicon Valley tech companies.